geoffjay/graphene1to2/test/README.md

 # Files to Refactor

-The `src` directory contains files to use as input for testing refactoring.
+The `test` directory contains files to use as input for testing refactoring.